Table of Contents

 The mobile app economy is burgeoning.
-The summer of 2018 will mark the 10th anniversary of the App Store and Google Play celebrate their 10th anniversaries, and their growth rates show no signs of stopping.
+The summer of 2018 has marked the 10th anniversary of the App Store and Google Play celebrate their 10th anniversaries, and their growth rates show no signs of stopping.
 Both app stores grow by 300 apps per day, and their future looks even brighter.

 “Sensor Tower expects worldwide gross consumer spend to surpass